Icy weather returns Friday

-KSDK -- A prolonged period of unsettled weather is expected to develop by late Thursday night and continue in waves into the weekend.
+KSDK -- A prolonged period of unsettled weather will develop by late Thursday night south of St. Louis and move into the metro area during the day Friday.
+Waves of precipitation will continue into the weekend.

-Gusty south breezes will push temperatures into the 50s and 60s during the day Wednesday ahead of a cold front that arrives late Wednesday night.
-A few showers and possibly a thunderstorm will be possible as this front moves through.
-Any rain moves farther south during the day on Thursday at the same time colder air moves in from the north.
+Temperatures are falling into the 30s today as the colder air moves in from the north.
 Overnight lows Thursday night will be in the 20s and many areas will struggle to get back to freezing on Friday.

 Photos: Winter weather moving into STL region